 Second, you could take it more slowly by visiting Haga Nygata.
 Walk among picture-perfect wooden houses, grab some warm drinks, and enjoy your stroll in a magical Christmas wonderland.

-There’s also plenty of other things to see, such as the classic tram car that goes around dropping off gifts, the town of Lucia with candles and song, and the sustainable Christmas gift shops that you’ll find throughout the city.
+There are also plenty of other things to see, such as the classic tram car that goes around dropping off gifts, the town of Lucia with candles and songs, and the sustainable Christmas gift shops that you’ll find throughout the city.

 Other Reasons To Visit Gothenburg